robinali34/blog_cpp/system-design-interview-summary.md

 # System Design Interview Summary

-Use this as a quick checklist and links hub for practice.
+This guide serves as both a reference for system design interviews and a practical resource for designing real-world systems.
+Use it as a checklist for interview practice, or as a framework when architecting production systems.
 Tailor depth to role level and domain.

 ## What interviewers look for